rasin

 it starts.

-The same silence that buried the Haitian Revolution — scattered archives, colonial languages, institutional walls — runs through every history shaped by slavery, colonialism, and diaspora.
-The infrastructure Rasin builds for Haiti is not specific to Haiti.
+The archival problems Rasin confronts in Haiti — scattered collections, colonial languages, institutional walls — appear across many histories shaped by slavery, colonialism, and diaspora.
+The pipeline Rasin builds for Haiti is not specific to Haiti.

 Jamaica, Martinique, Guadeloupe, Cuba — colonial archives in English, French, Spanish, and Dutch that have never been cross-referenced.